shashankpritam/shashankpritam.github.io/content/_index.md

 - **Markdown Editor**: Typora is my editor of choice for Markdown.
 It's clean, it's neat, and it makes writing a breeze.
 - **Blogging**: This website is built with Hugo, an open-source static site generator that I adore for its simplicity.
 - **Note-Taking**: I rely on Quarto for note-taking and to-do lists.
-It's versatile and particularly powerful when working with R.
+It's versatile and particularly powerful when working with R and has deep integration with Pandoc and LaTex.

 ## Tools I Can't Live Without